Altarya/Fo-E-PS-HTMLMap/README.md

 # Why?
-I greatly enjoy making maps for tabletop rpg games and such, and up until this project I'd do them on an image editor like Photoshop, while thats usually perfectly fine, there is a limit to the amount of information density a static map can display without getting cluttered, plus they lack the ability to measure docsances and to search the marked locations.
-There are many mapping tools available online, most with far more features than this will ever have, but I've yet to find one that outputs a file that can be easilly integrated into Foundry, so I took matters into my own hands.
+I greatly enjoy making maps for tabletop rpg games and such, and up until this project I'd do them on an image editor like Photoshop, while thats usually perfectly fine, there is a limit to the amount of information density a static map can display without getting cluttered, plus they lack the ability to measure distances and to search the marked locations.
+There are many mapping tools available online, most with far more features than this will ever have, but I've yet to find one that outputs a file that can be easily integrated into Foundry, so I took matters into my own hands.

 # Whats the bundled map for?